zarf-dev/proposals/0013-improve-package-publish-ux/README.md

 and make progress.
 -->

-- Change the content of publish packages, this is focused on the CLI experience
+- Change any behavior around how packages are published, this is focused on improving the CLI UX

 ## Proposal